-The residences predicted to be significantly impacted by Pit 1 operations are R12 (M&J Transport, impacted by rail noise) and R25 (Tuck-Lee, impacted by noise and blasting).
+The residences predicted to be significantly impacted by Pit 1 operations are R12 (M&J Transport, impacted by rail noise), R24 (Hoare, impacted by noise) and R25 (Tuck-Lee, impacted by noise and blasting).
 An agreement should be negotiated between MCMPL and these receivers prior to commencement of activities in Pit 1.

-Locations R13 (Renshaw), R46A (The Flannery Centre), R49 ("Olive Lea"), R26 (Robinson), R5 (Swords), and R20 (Williamson) are predicted to have minor - moderate noise criterion exceedances.
+Locations R13 (Renshaw), R46A (The Flannery Centre), R49 ("Olive Lea"), R26 (Robinson), R5 (Swords), R6 (Thompson) and R14 (Williamson) are predicted to have minor - moderate noise criterion exceedances.
 These locations would be placed in a noise "management zone" and should be included in a noise monitoring program (other noise monitoring locations may be nominated at the discretion of DEC).
-Provisions should be made in the project Consent for negotiations to occur between these residents and MCMPL should noise monitoring results confirm criterion exceedances.
+Provisions should be made in the project Consent for MCMPL to negotiate agreements with landowners should noise monitoring confirm criterion exceedences.